Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 * **ELF** : Executable and Linkable Format
   * ELF is a standard file format for object and executable files.
+  * It contains information on how to load your program into memory or link with other object files to form an executable object
 * A file format standard describes a way of organizing various elements (data, read-only data, code, uninitialized data,etc.) of a program in different sections.

 * **ELF provides two interfaces to binary files :**